pacifics/PassDao/README.md

 - Vote (for shareholders): support or vote against a proposal.
 Inputs: the index of the committee, true if support and false against.

-- Execute decision: after and according to the votes of a committee, input: the index of the committee.
+- Execute decision: after and according to the votes of a committee.
+Input: the index of the committee.

-- Order a work from a contractor: after the closing time of the funding for the proposal, input: the index of the proposal.
+- Order a work from a contractor: after the closing time of the funding for the proposal.
+Input: the index of the proposal.

 #### Manager Smart Contracts ("Tokens")